Assetto Corsa: Reception

-Declaring 2015 as "Year of the racing game", British automobile magazine TopGear's Mike Channell writes: "Released at the tail end of 2014, Assetto Corsa is a spectacularly tactile PC sim that offers up a garage full of cars that will tug at your very loins".
+Declaring 2015 as "Year of the racing game", British automobile magazine TopGears Mike Channell writes: "Released at the tail end of 2014, Assetto Corsa is a spectacularly tactile PC sim that offers up a garage full of cars that will tug at your very loins".
 In a preview of the upcoming console version in January 2016, TopGear writes that "Assetto Corsa might not have the same storied history as Forza or Gran Turismo, but it's established its brilliance on PC already and as with just about everything built by Italians it's forged with all-consuming passion."

 Previewing the game for the upcoming console release RedBull.com's, Curtis Moldrich states that "although we didn't get a chance to play the game with a controller, with a steering wheel at least, Assetto Corsa is a revolution.
 By embracing reality and modelling it perfectly, Assetto Corsa actually makes for a more entertaining game.
 Throw in super-realistic sound, solid AI and smooth graphics, and Assetto Corsa could well be the benchmark that Gran Turismo Sport, Project CARS 2 and Forza 7 will have to beat."
 In contrast, GamesMaster said that it is "lacking in most areas compared to its rivals."

-As of May 2016 the game is ranked among the most played racing sims on the Steam platform.
+As of May 2016, the game is ranked among the most played racing sims on the Steam platform.
 There are more than 900 active multiplayer servers for Assetto Corsa and the game is used by several leagues around the world.
-On racedepartment.com, more than 9000 modifications have been published for the title until October 2018.
+On racedepartment.com, more than 9,000 modifications have been published for the title until October 2018.

 Kunos Simulazioni has stated since game release that, due to engine limitations and due to the small size of the software developer, the game would not support features such as wet weather conditions, rain, night racing, or multi-class racing compatible AI.
 According to simulation engineer James Dover, the game does deliver in terms of graphics, but he reckons its physics engine "lacks seriousness".
-As of May 2016, various updates to the game solved or improve upon many of the listed issues like AI, netcode, physics and single player AI pitstops, and the game continues being updated in all areas with regular cadence.
+As of May 2016, various updates to the game solved or improve upon many of the listed issues like AI, netcode, physics, and single player AI pitstops, and the game continues being updated in all areas with regular cadence.

-The game reached number 8 in the UK sales chart.
-It got to number 3 in Australia and number 5 in New Zealand.
+The game reached number eight in the UK sales chart.
+It got to number three in Australia and number five in New Zealand.
 The game has sold a total of 1.4 million copies.